h383r/coding-practice/problem-1/README.md

-# Leetcode Problem 1.
+# Problem 1.
 Two Sum

 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.